Dihedral symmetries of multiple logarithms: The various Hopf algebras of -deco polygons

-First I show a relationship between the sums of linear orders of trees that differ on the orientation of the edges connecting certain vertexes, and linear orders of certain sub-trees.
+In this subsection, I show that if the dual tree generating set $\psi$ defines an almost $\phi$ compatible algebra, $\Tsub{\psi}$, the polygon algebra $B_\psi$ is a Hopf algebra, even if $\Tsub{\psi}$ is not.
+First I show a relationship between the image of $\Lambda$ acting on general trees that differ on the orientation of the edges connecting certain vertexes.

 \begin{dfn} Let $I$ be a subset of the edges of a tree $T$.
 Let $T^I$ be the tree obtained from $T$ by reversing the orientation of the edges in $I$. \end{dfn}